 WEstjustice's International Student Housing Project aims to identify, address, and ultimately reduce some of the renting issues facing international students in Victoria, with a particular focus on insecure housing and the regulation of the rental sector.
-The project report draws on data and consolidates learnings from WEstjustice's International Student Accommodation Legal Service ('ISALS') and consultations with the International Student Housing Network ('ISHN').
+For the purposes of this project, insecure housing is defined to include unregistered and non-compliant rooming houses, sub-tenancies, licences and homestays, and other informal or ambiguous situations.
+The project report draws on data and consolidates learnings from WEstjustice's International Students Legal Accommodation Service ('ISALS') and consultations with the International Student Housing Network ('ISHN').